peterjgustafson/nodeCombonentBasedOAuthServer/README.md

-# gatekeeper
+# Component based oAuth Server using Expess and mysql
-Authentication Service for Valyant SaaS
+Authentication Service for applications with multiple components.